dtiern5/api_assessment/README.md

-'npm install' to install all required dependencies 'node app.js' to start server on port 3000
+'npm install' to install all required dependencies 'npm start' to start server on port 3000